-Monica responded to the fourth QuSFISEforFU question “What is your dream?” prior to the intervention by stating the following: “Sincerely I don’t have a professional or personal dream”.
+Monica responded to the fourth QuSFISEforFU question “What is your dream?” prior to the intervention by stating the following: “Sincerely, I don’t have a professional or personal dream”.
 Her subsequent answer to the fourth QuSFISEforFU question was as follows: “The intervention permitted me to reflect on my different roles and perhaps to think about my dream.
 On personal point of view I would like to maintain all my roles as life partner, daughter, friends.
 I’m fully satisfied of my personal life.
 My dream is thus to improve my professional life perhaps having a leadership and management role and to do something concrete to be useful for other and helping them (Category 1: From “Decisional disinterest” to “Decisional involvement in examining own SFIS to design own life).

 Monica’s initial answer to the fifth QuSFISEforFU question “How do you imagine the future in the short, medium, long-term?” was as follows: “I’m this moment there are so many changes in my organization and I have to understand how to cope with this challenge and complexity”.
 Her subsequent answer to the fifth QuSFISEforFU question was as follows: “From a professional point of view I think that in the short term I have to face with the change in my organization and restructuring my daily work according to the new bureaucratic norms.
 For example I have to rethink the structure of the guidance and training intervention on the based of the new bureaucratic and economic constraints.
 So I have the same role but in a new framework.
 In a medium term I would like to improve my competences perhaps also my managerial competences because I would like in a long-term assume a management role in my organization in order to be able to decide and act politically for realizing services really useful to others.
 Regarding my personal life I would like that always remain in this way also in the future.
 (Category 6: From “Openness to complexity” to “Acceptance of change”).

-Monica’s initial answer to the sixth QuSFISEforFU question “What are your key resources to use?” consisted of the following: “My key resource to use to face this challenge period is my professional experience matured in many year of work in my organization”.
+Monica’s initial answer to the sixth QuSFISEforFU question “What are your key resources to use?” consisted of the following: “My key resource used to face this challenging period is my professional experience, matured in many year of work in my organization”.
 Her subsequent answer to the sixth QuSFISEforFU question was as follows: “I realized that I have many resources not only my professional experience.
 They are my desire to acquire even more competences, my curiosity for the future, and also the good relationships with my colleagues.
 I can use all these resources to face the complex situation of change that regards my organizations and the changes in bureaucratic rules.
 I recognize this complexity as a challenge for my professional growth and to try to be useful to improve the quality of the offered service and be really useful for client.
 I would be have a role in the reorganization of services and interventions for clients provided by my organization to offer a concrete contribution to society” (Category 5: From “Simple vision” to “Expert vision (Openness to complexity) in constructing the new chapter of own life”).

 Discussion